MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_po_fx_component_v1.md

 A pointer to a <a href="..\wdm\ns-wdm-_po_fx_component_idle_state.md">PO_FX_COMPONENT_IDLE_STATE</a> array.
 The length of this array is specified by the <b>IdleStateCount</b> member.
 Each array element specifies the attributes of an Fx power state that is supported by the component.
 Element 0 describes F0, element 1 describes F1, and so on.

-#### - Providers

-A pointer to an array of component indexes this component depends on.
-For more information, see <i>Component dependencies</i> under Remarks.

 #### - Flags

 This member can be set to the following flag bit: <b>PO_FX_COMPONENT_FLAG_F0_ON_DX</b>.
 For more information, see Remarks.